 His mobile was ringing again.
 It was probably Rosie ready to chew him out for not coming to Nana’s and being the reason for Mum’s anger.

-He screamed as loudly as he could but thanks to the clothing and tape over his mouth it only came as a weak, muffled sound.
+He screamed as loudly as he could but thanks to the clothing and tape over his mouth it only came as a weak, muffled moan.
 He had no idea who these people were.
-All he knew was they were strong and most importantly dangerous; the surprise attack and a pounding head were enough of a testimony to let him know that he needed to cooperate with them no matter what.
+All he knew was they were strong, and most importantly dangerous; the surprise attack and his pounding head were enough of a testimony to let him know that he needed to cooperate with them no matter what.

-But now...Now he was in the boot of a car with Lorcan and with no idea if he was going to see him family ever again.
+But now...he was in the boot of a car with Lorcan and with no idea if he was going to see him family ever again.

 “Yeah, I’m just going to make myself a cup of tea, though.”

 “Good night, Dad.”